 The EP is curiously titled ‘Glacial Erratic’.
-I have to admit it, I had to look this one up.
+I have to admit it; I had to look this one up.
 At first glance, I thought they were two abstract words thrown together for artistic ambiguity.
 In fact, the term refers to glacially-deposited rock differing from the size and type, native to the area in which it rests.
 Now you know.
-So what’s the band saying here? – this record is unique or at least interestingly different enough from their peers?
-In some ways, yes, there’s not a lot of bands coming out of Belfast with this sort of sound, however, in the wider, global music scene, plenty have gone before them and the influences are very clear.
+So what’s the band saying here? - this record is unique or at least interestingly different enough from their peers?
+In some ways, yes, there’s not a lot of bands coming out of Belfast with this sort of sound, however, in the wider, global music scene, plenty has gone before them, and the influences are very clear.

 The warped ‘I Could Die’, where McDougall’s voice is at its most raw and broken, gives way to the sonic notes of O’Doherty’s guitar on ‘Bloody Soil.’
 The confidently gentle ‘Admire’ is the best track on the EP.
 Reflecting on finding the beauty in the ordinary when love matures in a relationship is something real and instantly relatable - “We don’t give up so easily / Is love as graceless as it seems / As they fall for the spark of newness / But I admire you more than then…”

-Musically, New Pagans are a tight ensemble with bags of talent and it will be interesting to see what direction they head in next.
+Musically, New Pagans are a tight ensemble with bags of talent, and it will be interesting to see what direction they head in next.
 Already showing some maturity in their writing, I am sure there will be plenty more to come from this promising Belfast band.